nashpoint/nashpoint-smart-contracts/README.md

 $$\text{Discount} = \text{maxDiscount} \times e^{\frac{\text{scalingFactor}}{\text{TargetReserveRatio}} \times \text{CurrentReserveRatio}}$$

 The discount is also in effect for depositors.
 When the reserve ratio is below target, a depositor will receive shares that are discounted by the swing factor.
 This incentivizes users to keep the reserve ratio at or near the target.
-While the reserve ratio is belong target.
-There is an arbitrage opportunity for users to take a position in the vault for below NAV price.
+While the reserve ratio is below target, there is an arbitrage opportunity for users to take a position in the vault for below NAV price.

-### Asset Management
+## Asset Management
 A node is able to allocate user-deposited funds to a pre-defined portfolio of underlying assets.
 It contains the logic to allocate to and interact with synchronous vaults that follow the ERC-4626 standard, and asynchronous vaults that follow the ERC-7540 standard.

+For more on ERC-7540, see the [EIP](https://eips.ethereum.org/EIPS/eip-7540).

 #### Synchronous Asset Management (ERC-4626)
 - `investInSyncVault()`